 639 soldiers and sailors lost their lives in this tragedy.
 The waters were frigid and hypothermia quickly set in.
 Soldiers carrying their heavy gear in backpacks did not receive instructions on the proper use of their life preservers and drowned.
 There were not enough life boats and the surface of the water was in flames from the burning fuel.
 Those that survived were taken to various established and temporary hospitals.
 They were told never to speak of what happened under threat of court martial because of the secrecy required for D-Day.

 There was no leave given to survivors to recover from the trauma, no time for mourning those who died.
 They were reassigned to other LSTs and took part in the D-Day invasion.
-After the late Ken Small established the Sherman Tank Memorial in 1984, and the tragedy slowly became known to the public, the survivors began to speak about the tragedy, a few at a time.
+After the late Ken Small established the Sherman Tank Memorial in 1984, and the tragedy slowly became known to the public, the survivors began to speak about it, a few at a time.
 By 1994, on the 50th anniversary of the event, many survivors were interviewed on television documentaries, and finally the family members of those lost finally knew what happened to their loved ones.
 Even now, more than 70+ years later, the survivors still weep when speaking about the tragedy and the great loss of life.